-On April 19, 1995, American anti-government extremists Timothy McVeigh and Terry Nichols detonated a makeshift bomb stored in a rental truck parked near the Alfred P. Murrah Federal Building in Oklahoma City, Oklahoma in an act of domestic terrorism.
-The bombing remains the deadliest act of domestic terrorism in U.S. history, killing 167 people, injuring 684, and destroyed more than a third of the building, which was later demolished due to its structural instability following the attack.
-The blast destroyed or damaged 324 other buildings and caused an estimated $652 million worth of damage.
-The Federal Emergency Management Agency (FEMA) activated 11 of its Urban Search and Rescue Task Forces, consisting of 665 rescue workers.
+On April 19, 1995, American anti-government extremist Timothy McVeigh, assisted by Terry Nichols, detonated a makeshift bomb stored in a rental truck parked in front of the Alfred P. Murrah Federal Building in Oklahoma City, Oklahoma, in an act of domestic terrorism.
+The attack killed 167 people, injured 684, and destroyed more than a third of the building.
+The attack also destroyed or damaged 324 other buildings, destroyed 86 vehicles and caused an estimated $652 million in damage.
 During rescue operations after the bombing, a rescue worker was killed after being struck on the head by falling debris, bringing the total death toll to 168.
+The bombing remains the deadliest act of domestic terrorism in U.S. history.

 Read more on Wikipedia